-ISE has grown from a small nonprofit exchange program in 1982 to one of the leading sponsors of J-1 cultural exchange programs in the industry, facilitating programs for over 2,500 exchange students every year.
-With such rapid growth, we faced the challenge of providing comprehensive training to each new field representative that would allow them to get up and running as quickly as possible in their new role.
+ISE has grown from a small nonprofit exchange program in 1982 to one of the leading sponsors of J-1 cultural exchange programs in the industry.
+We facilitate programs for over 2,500 exchange students every year.
+With such rapid growth, we faced the challenge of providing comprehensive training to each new field representative.
+That training would allow them to get up and running as quickly as possible in their new role.

 We saw this as a great opportunity to enhance our existing training methods by supplementing in-person and hard copy training with on-demand digital courses.
 This was made possible with Synapse, an online tool to create, manage, and distribute our training information to our field staff across the country.

-Our goal was to take our training to the next level, beyond compliance and into the nitty-gritty details that would help a new or seasoned representative succeed to the best of their ability.
+Our goal was to take our training to the next level.
+Take it beyond compliance and into the nitty-gritty details.
+Those details would help a new or seasoned representative succeed to the best of their ability.

 These new training courses would empower field staff members to learn the skills they need to succeed in their roles at their own pace and on their own schedule.
-These digital training courses also needed to be flexible, allowing for frequent changes to program technology and policies.
-There would sometimes be changes that would occur mid-program, such as a change in student insurance providers, which would require a massive recall of printed materials.
+These digital training courses also needed to be flexible.
+They would allow for frequent changes to program technology and policies.
+There would sometimes be changes that would occur mid-program.
+Such as a change in student insurance providers, which would require a massive recall of printed materials.
 This was a roadblock to ensuring that each and every rep had access to up-to-date information in the field.

 We also wanted to ensure regional managers felt supported when training their staff.
 Immediate one-on-one mentorship for each rep was not always realistic for managers, particularly those overseeing reps in multiple states.
-ISE needed a solution to help those managers to fill the gap and ensure every rep was getting the training and support they needed at the time of need.
+ISE needed a solution to help those managers to fill the gap.
+To help ensure every rep was getting the training and support they needed at the time of need.

 The Synapse Solution